Thie1e/Kaggle/Facebook_bidding/README.md

 The goal of this competition is to identify online auction bids that are placed by "robots", helping the site owners easily flag these users for removal from their site to prevent unfair auction activity.

+There are two datasets in this competition.
+One is a bidder dataset that includes a list of bidder information, including their id, payment account, and address.
+The other is a bid dataset that includes 7.6 million bids on different auctions.
+The bids in this dataset are all made by mobile devices.

+The online auction platform has a fixed increment of dollar amount for each bid, so it doesn't include an amount for each bid.
+You are welcome to learn the bidding behavior from the time of the bids, the auction, or the device.

 The data in this competition comes from an online platform, not from Facebook.

 ### Files